-The residents in the villages of Jammu and Kashmir follow various religious philosophies and also speak different languages.
-The three major religious communities living in the villages of Jammu and Kashmir include Muslims, Hindus and Buddhists.
+The major religious communities living in the villages of Jammu and Kashmir include Muslims, Hindus and Buddhists.
 The Muslims are in majority in the Kashmir region whereas Hinduism is the principal religion in the Jammu region.
 In the Ladakh region of the state, the major religious community is the Buddhists.
-Apart from these three religions, there is also a group of people known as Dogras.
+Apart from these 3 religions, there is also a group of people known as ‘Dogra’.
 They mainly live in the villages of Jammu and follow Hinduism.
-However, a few of them also follow Islam.
-Urdu is the official language of Jammu and Kashmir, as it is spoken by most people in the villages of Jammu and Kashmir.
-Besides Urdu, the other languages spoken in the villages include Kashmiri, Ladakhi and Dogri.
-Dogri is actually the language of Dogra group of people and it was accepted as a national language of India in 2003.

-The villages of Jammu and Kashmir have an impressive educational scenario.
+Villages of Jammu and Kashmir have an impressive educational scenario.
 The state governmental authorities have established many schools at the primary and secondary levels in the villages of Jammu and Kashmir.
-The children begin their educational career from the village primary schools and then pursue higher education in the colleges and universities, mostly located in the urban areas of the state.
+The students pursue higher education in the colleges and universities, mostly located in the urban areas of the state.
 Though the literacy rate is impressive, the governmental authorities have taken several initiatives to further improve the educational status.

 Agriculture is the principal occupation in the villages of Jammu and Kashmir.
 A majority of the total population of the state is engaged in agricultural activities and they cultivate many crops throughout the year.
-The major crops cultivated in the villages of Jammu and Kashmir include Rice, Wheat, Maize, Tobacco, Rape seed, mustard, linseed, toria, cotton seed, Pulses, Saffron, Amarnath (Ganhar), etc. The villagers in the state also produce the fruits like apples, pears, cherries, plums, grapes, pomegranates, mulberry, peaches, apricots, walnuts, almonds, etc. in good quantity.
+The major crops cultivated in the villages of Jammu and Kashmir include rice, wheat, tobacco, maize, Rape seed, mustard, linseed, toria, cotton seed, pulses, Saffron, Amarnath, etc. The villagers in the state also produce the fruits like apples, pears, cherries, plums, grapes, pomegranates, mulberry, peaches, apricots, walnuts, almonds, etc. in good quantity.
 The valley of Kashmir is quite famous for the cultivation of potatoes, turnips, carrots, spinach, tomatoes, cabbage, cauliflowers, radish, onions, lotus-stalk, brinjal, gourd and bitter gourd etc. as well.
 Among all the crops cultivated in Jammu and Kashmir, Saffron is undoubtedly the most important one.
 Kashmir is one of the very few places in the world where Saffron is cultivated and the Kashmiri saffron is world famous for its great quality.